marysalvana/DiffOp/README.md

 * Clone the DiffOp package from [here](https://github.com/marysalvana/DiffOp) by running the following commands on the terminal: `git clone https://github.com/marysalvana/DiffOp.git`.
 * Build the package by running the following commands on the terminal: `R CMD build DiffOp`.
 A `.tar.gz` file will appear with filename `DiffOp_1.0.0.tar.gz`.
-* Install the package by running the following commands on the terminal: `R CMD INSTALL DiffOp_1.0.0.tar.gz`.
+* Install the package by running the following commands on the terminal: `R CMD INSTALL DiffOp_1.0.0.tar.gz` or `R CMD INSTALL DiffOp_1.0.0.tar.gz --library=/home/salvanmo/R/x86_64-pc-linux-gnu-library/3.6/` when need to install in specific directory.
 The package is ready to be used in `R` and will be loaded when you run the code `library(DiffOp)` in `R`.

 ---